pocomane/brewed-in-the-apocalypse/bita.md

 Principles:

-- Do not play against the players, rather be a fan of their characters: the challanges are not introduced to destroy the characters, but to make they shine.
+- Do not play against the players, rather be a fan of their characters: the challenges are not introduced to destroy the characters, but to make they shine.
-- Respect the world you are creating; a challange may be introduced because the situation does not make otherwise sense too.
+- Respect the world you are creating; do not tell incoherent events; a destructive challenge may be introduced because the situation does not make otherwise sense.
-- Be honest with the players: do not withold infromation that the character should know, make sure the situation is clear to them, let them behave differently if there was some misdunderstanding, do not force them to remember details that their character should known, etc.
+- Be honest with the players: do not withhold information that the character should know, make sure the situation is clear to them, let them behave differently if there was some misdo understanding, do not force them to remember details that their character should known, etc.
 - With your moves, try to continually push the game forward in interesting ways; new opportunities should be added when a player succeeds in a move, and interesting dilemma should emerge from the twists.
 - Respond to the character actions with challenging circumstances and occasional rewards.
-- Continously ask question to the players, and build on their answers; you may also ask them to directly create a part of the world that eir character is supposed to know about.
+- Continuously ask question to the players, and build on their answers; you may also ask them to directly create a part of the world that eir character is supposed to know about.
-- Name everyone and everything, and call all by name; particullary address yourself to the characters, not the player.
+- Name everyone and everything, and call all by name; particularly address yourself to the characters, not the player.
 - Make your move, but misdirect and never speak its name; you have not to hide what moves you are doing, but present it as naturally arising from the